jaywink/socialhome/README.md

 ### Installation

-Create a virtualenv and activate it.
+#### Create a virtualenv and activate it

+Python 3.4 and 3.5 are officially tested against.
 Ensure the following are installed:

 * Python system dependencies
 * NodeJS
 * PostgreSQL server
 * Redis

+The file `requirements.apt` contains other various dependencies.
+You can use the `install_os_dependencies.sh` script to help installing these.

-Install requirements:
+#### Install requirements:

     pip install -r requirements/local.txt
     pip install -r requirements/test.txt

-Do NPM, Bower
+#### Do NPM, Bower

     npm install
     bower install
     sudo npm -g install grunt
     grunt dev

+#### Configure

+Configuration is done via environment variables.
+For the meaning of them, look them up under files in `config/settings`.

+    cp env.example env.local

+Edit any values necessary.
+By default the `SECRET_KEY` is empty.
+You MUST set something to it.
+We don't supply a default to force you to make it unique in your production app.

-Create a database
+#### Create a database

+If you changed the `DATABASE_URL` in the settings file, make sure to change the values in these commands accordingly.

     sudo su - postgres
     createuser -s -P socialhome  # give password 'socialhome'